tomocafe/chatdump/README.md

   > Please don't include entire files in your response.
 Rather include only snippets of code that require highlighting or modification.

 * `-B`: Change the boilerplate text for this invocation

+## Language detection

+If the `pygments` module is installed, `chatdump` will attempt to add the language specifier to the Markdown code fence.